-To add a single machine and verify existence on the network:
+To add a single machine and verify its existence on the network:

 - 1. Select Add the host computer with this name: - 2.
-Enter coconut.austin.ibm.com in text field. - 3.
+Type coconut.austin.ibm.com in the text field. - 3.
 Select Verify that the host is on the network. - 4.
-Press the Add button.
+Click Add.